A Fine Museum is Looming…

 To get to the looms themselves requires a bit of walking.
 When Dan and I arrived and noticed there wasn’t much to the little welcoming room, I simply asked to see the loom.
 After some discussion and futzing around for some keys, we were led away by a curious woman who admittedly didn’t know too much about the looming looms.
 No matter… To the looms!

-Holy crap, these buildings are huge.
+Holy cow, these buildings are huge.
 We were led through a massive room containing all sorts of stuff.
 Not all of it historic, but rather left over from various tag sales.
 Through another huge, nearly empty room with plenty of old Cheney Brothers equipment scattered about.
 Through another door, down some steps, through a locked door and then back through another cavernous empty old factory room.
 Old empty factories are pretty creepy; they are so huge and yet so empty 50 years after they cease to operate.

 Finally, we entered another giant space and gazed upon the looms.
 They are big – very, very big.